 The Office of Federal Employees’ Group Life Insurance (OFEGLI), which is a private entity that has a contract with the Federal Government, processes and pays claims under the FEGLI

 Note: Life Insurance Open Seasons are held infrequently.
 You will receive plenty of notice if and when there is an Open Season.
-The most recent FEGLI Open Seasons were held from September 1 - September 30, 2004 and in 1999.
+The last FEGLI Open Seasons were held from September 1 - September 30, 2004 and in 1999.